 Introduction

-In this tutorial, you will learn how to create in Shinkai a blockchain ecosystem data aware AI Agent.
-Such AI Agent would be able to talk about up-to-date blockchain data, including topics like tokens and NFT data, DEXs activity and liquidity pools details, portfolio of addresses, stablecoin pegs, etc.
+In this tutorial, you will learn how to create in Shinkai a blockchain ecosystem data-aware AI Agent.
+Such an AI Agent would be able to talk about up-to-date blockchain data, including topics such as tokens and NFT data, DEXs activity and liquidity pools details, portfolio of addresses, stablecoin pegs, etc.

-Our concrete example will be a Cardano blockchain AI Agent, which accesses data through 6 related tools using the Taptools API, and that are already available in the Shinkai AI Store.
-We will refer to the code of these tools (search for ‘Taptools’ in the Shinkai AI Store).
-You can see the capabilities of this Cardano AI Agent in this video.
+Our example will be a Cardano blockchain AI Agent, which accesses data through 6 related tools using the TapTools API.
+You can view the capabilities of this Cardano AI Agent in this video.

 Prerequisites

-To best follow this tutorial, you will need :
+To follow this tutorial effectively, you will need :

 • the latest version of the Shinkai desktop App